ruslanosipov/ruslanosipov.github.io/source/_posts/2014-06-15-the-design-of-everyday-things.markdown

 Everyday Things" by Donald A. Norman.
 I just finished reading it a few hours ago and am eager to share my impressions of the book.

-"The Design of Everyday Things" turned out to be one of the most eye-opening books about design I have ever read (alright, alright, I haven't read any design books before).
+"[The Design of Everyday Things][1]" turned out to be one of the most eye-opening books about design I have ever read (alright, alright, I haven't read any design books before).
 It's mind blowing to think that I have never considered the points brought up by the authors.
 Hell, (and I will probably have rotten tomatoes thrown at me for this statement) but I didn't even think design was a "real" job.
 Oh dear, how wrong I was.

 Norman's masterpiece talks about the psychology of everyday things (which was actually the initial title of the book, but was changed to "Design" after the